Dirty Anodes in our Copper Sulfate Bath

 We are plating electroless nickel on titanium.
 The problem seems to be with our copper strike.
 The copper is not throwing into low current areas.
 We are running current densities around 35 ASF.
 The copper strike is a copper sulfate tank, consisting of 7 oz/gal copper sulfate, 7 oz/gal sodium hydroxide, and 24 oz/gal rochelle salt.
 The bath checks out OK chemically.
 The copper anodes in the tank look terrible.
-They are covered in a bluish-purple film that takes a Scotch Brite [linked by editor to product info at Amazon] pad to remove.
+They are covered in a bluish-purple film that takes a Scotch Brite [affil. link to product info on Amazon] pad to remove.
 When the film is removed, it has the appearance of a ultra fine rust colored powder.
 The film builds up if we leave the anodes in the tank with no current.

 Help!
 We are absolutely stumped!Chris Mance